Role of the Safeguarding Trainers

 Some of the Parish Safeguarding Representatives for the Diocese receiving their Certificates in Facilitation Skills.
 (Front left to right) Eilis Teal (Monamolin), Margaret Kehoe (New Ross), Bishop Denis Brennan, Dervla Tierney (Enniscorthy), Colette O’Doherty (Safeguarding Co-Ordinator).
 (Back left to right) Fr Gerry O’Leary, Marian Stack (Designated Liaison Person), Fr Aodhán Marken, Una Murphy (Enniscorthy), Tom Murphy (Oylegate).

 - To promote child safeguarding by working with the safeguarding committee to identify training needs;

 - Delivering full-day and information-session safeguarding training to those identified by the safeguarding committee in the Church body;

 - Keeping records of all of those who have been trained;

 - Contributing to upholding the seven standards in practice and behaviour.

 To support the training plan, the Diocese invited existing Parish Safeguarding Representatives to become part of our Training Team.
-Seven Reps successfully completed the Facilitation Training Course in June 2015 and are now available to the Diocese to support Colette, Fr Gerry and Fr Aodhán in meeting their training schedule.
+Seven Reps successfully completed the Facilitation Training Course in June 2015 and are now available to the Diocese to support Colette, Dervla, Fr Gerry and Fr Aodhán in meeting their training schedule.

 Whilst annual training sessions take place for new Safeguarding Representatives, information sessions are run to renew and update training.